kyma-project/test-infra/development/jobguard/README.md

 ## Overview

 Job Guard is a simple tool that fetches all statuses for GitHub pull requests and waits for some of them to finish.

-The main purpose of the Job Guard is to delay running integration jobs that depend on components jobs.
-This tool is run as a guard for integration tests.
+The main purpose of Job Guard is to delay running integration jobs that depend on component jobs.
+This tool acts as a guard for integration tests.

 ## Usage